petzval/btferret/README.md

 ## 3-7 LE server

 An LE server waits for connections from LE clients which will then read and write the server's characteristics.
+An [le\_server](#4-2-2-classic\_server) will only accept LE connections, while a [universal\_server](#4-2-53-universal\_server) will act as a Classic server as well.
 The characteristics are specified in the devices.txt file, and the server can set their values via write\_ctic to its own local node.
 The client may be another Pi acting as an LE client, or a phone app such as [nRF](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile).
-The other types of server (CLASSIC and NODE) can only be connected by one client at a time, but an LE server can be connected by multiple clients simultaneously.
+An LE server can be connected by multiple clients simultaneously.

 There are two ways of setting up an LE server.
 Sometimes Android/Apple/Windows devices have trouble connecting and pairing.
 In this case there is